 Track Record of Excellent Outcomes with Rapid Recoveries

 "One suggested benefit of the anterior approach is a recovery with fewer bending restrictions; however, these two large studies suggested no reduction in hip dislocation complications so I'd be cautious in recommending anterior approach patients don't need temporary hip bending restrictions.
-With the Doylestown Health Orthopedic Institute's DASH rapid recovery program, we have our patients walking within two or three hours after their hip replacement surgery," says Dr. Vikoren, adding.
-"Not only do our patients walk on the day of surgery, half or more of them also do stairs with the mini-posterior approach, and all DASH patients go home the day after surgery."
+At Doylestown Health Orthopedic Institute, we have our patients walking within hours after their hip replacement surgery," says Dr. Vikoren, adding.
+"Not only do our patients walk on the day of surgery, half or more of them also do stairs with the mini-posterior approach, and Same-Day patients go home within hours after surgery."

-At Doylestown Health's Orthopedic Institute, qualified patients can participate in our accelerated recovery program for joint replacements.
-A rapid recovery program, DASH is a multidisciplinary approach that utilizes state-of-the-art preoperative preparation, advanced surgical techniques, multimodal pain control and intensive, accelerated therapy regimens.
+At Doylestown Health's Orthopedic Institute, qualified patients can participate in our Same-day surgery program for joint replacements.
+Same-Day Joint Replacement allows pre-selected patients to receive a multidisciplinary approach that utilizes preoperative preparation combined with advanced surgical techniques and multimodal pain control.